pcardotatgit/XDR_create_incident_with_python/README.md

 Errors will be most of the time due to an invalid JSON payload.

-Within the **sightinh** JSON payload you have to notice that every object mentionned into observable relationships must be declared has an observable as well.
+Within the **sighting** JSON payload you have to notice that every object mentionned into observable relationships must be declared has an observable as well.
 If one observable is missing the sighting will not be created.

 ## Delete the XDR Demo Incident and sighting